 [RFC5905] defined two registries; the Reference ID in Section 7.3, and the Kiss-o'-Death in Section 7.4.
 Both of these are allowed to be four ASCII characters; padded on the right with all-bits-zero if necessary.
-Entries that start with 0x58, the ASCII letter uppercase X, are reserved for private experimentation and development.
+Entries that start with 0x58, the ASCII letter uppercase X, are reserved for Private or Experimental Use.
 Both registries are first-come first-served.
 The formal request to define the registries is in Section 16.